Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 ========================================

-The ``__init__.py`` file contains :meth:`pyramid.config.Configurator.add_route` calls which serve to map URLs via :term:`url dispatch` to view functions.
+The ``__init__.py`` file contains :meth:`pyramid.config.Configurator.add_view` calls which serve to map routes via :term:`url dispatch` to views.
 First, we’ll get rid of the existing route created by the template using the name ``home``.
 It’s only an example and isn’t relevant to our application.